 I know I’m all kinds of late with this, but gimme a break.
 I’ve just cleared out “starred” items — stuff I wanted to read and/or blog about — going back to mid-June.
 I just gave up on most of them.
 But this I couldn’t quite let go.

 There’s an irony to this happening in Virginia, famous as the state that launched the Loving v.
 Virginia case.
-I missed blogging about the gay couple who got a license and got married before the state figured it out.
+I missed blogging about the

 The couple walked into a Norfolk, Va., courthouse on a spring day, exchanged a few words, and within 10 minutes, were seemingly husband and wife.

 It was an unremarkable ceremony — except that several weeks later, officials realized the shapely bride might not have been a woman.

 Now authorities in Virginia, where same-sex marriages are illegal, are weighing whether to file misdemeanor charges against the couple, Antonio E. Blount, 31, and Justin L. McCain, 18.
 An announcement is expected this week.

 A prosecutor says the decision to press charges could turn on whether the pair knowingly misled officials when they applied for a license and later, traveled to a courthouse for a ceremony.
 If the bride was transgender, and identified as a woman, it is unclear whether the marriage would be considered illegal.

 The pair went to Newport News Circuit Court on March 24 to obtain a marriage license — McCain appearing as a woman and saying the name “Justine” before a deputy, said Newport News Circuit Court clerk Rex Davis.

 McCain produced a Virginia driver’s license, but a design quirk — the ‘m’ or ‘f’ for male or female appears directly against a darkened state seal — meant nobody noticed McCain’s gender, Davis said.